0xcert/techpaper/src/paper.md

 ### 2.1.9.
 Revokable Xcert

-Sometimes an issuer requires more control over tokens management.
-By making Xcerts revokable the issuer can remove the token at any time.
+Sometimes an issuer requires more control over token management.
+By making Xcerts revocable the issuer can remove the token at any time.
 A user, in that case, has no control.
 This functionality is sometimes needed but it is not recommended.
 An issuer should always provide a good explanation for including this feature in the Xcert smart contract.

 ### 2.1.10.
 Pausable Xcert

 Issuers can make Xcert smart contract pausable.
 This means that an issuer has the ability to pause and resume Xcert transfers.
 This feature is especially useful when migrating or upgrading issuer's local database.

 <div class="pagebreak" />